 \begin{itemize}

-\item Single active patch source with varying SNRs: we kept the source area at 5$\pm$0.58 ${cm}^2$ and set the SNR to -5 dB, 0 dB, 5 dB, and 10 dB. \item Single active patch source with varying spatial extents: we kept the SNR at -5 dB and set the source area to 3${cm}^2$, 6 ${cm}^2$, 10 ${cm}^2$, and 15 ${cm}^2$. \item Two patch sources with varying spatial patterns: we kept the SNR at -5 dB and set the source pattern to 4 ${cm}^2$ and 4 ${cm}^2$, 4 ${cm}^2$ and 10 ${cm}^2$, 10 ${cm}^2$ and 4 ${cm}^2$, and 10 ${cm}^2$ and 10 ${cm}^2$. \item Two patch sources with varying correlated sources: we kept SNR at -5 dB and fixed the source areas at 7 ${cm}^2$; then, we set the coefficient correlation of the correlated source signals to 0, 0.3, 0.6, and 0.9.
+\item Single active patch source with varying SNRs: we fixed the source area at 5$\pm$0.58 ${cm}^2$ and varied the SNR from -5 dB, 0 dB, 5 dB, to 10 dB. \item Single active patch source with varying spatial extents: we fixed the SNR at -5 dB and varied the source area from 3${cm}^2$, 6 ${cm}^2$, 10 ${cm}^2$, to 15 ${cm}^2$. \item Two patch sources with varying spatial patterns: we fixed the SNR at -5 dB and varied the source pattern from 4 ${cm}^2$ and 4 ${cm}^2$, 4 ${cm}^2$ and 10 ${cm}^2$, 10 ${cm}^2$ and 4 ${cm}^2$, to 10 ${cm}^2$ and 10 ${cm}^2$. \item Two patch sources with varying correlated sources: we fixed SNR at -5 dB and the source area at 7 ${cm}^2$.
+The coefficient correlation between the two patch source signals was varied from 0, 0.3, 0.6, to 0.9.

 \end{itemize}